Though e-books receive all of the hype, printed books are still important, for both readers and authors

 There is also mounting evidence that younger generations prefer printed books.
 They like to unplug and immerse themselves into a good read.
 And at colleges that only provide e-textbooks, some students, out of frustration, will actually print their own copy of the text using their PC printer.

 While some independent authors shun print and do only e-publication, they miss an important, and possibly growing, market.
-A success book publication strategy needs to stand on three legs: ebooks, audiobooks, and print books.
+A success book publication strategy needs to stand on three legs: ebooks, audiobooks, and print books, which include paperback and hard cover.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!